Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

-What Is A Link Sentence?
+What Is a Link Sentence?

 A linking sentence coherently connects two other sentences together in an essay.
 It is placed between the two sentences in order to provide them with more context, allowing the paragraph to proceed in a logical fashion.

-How To Write A Body Paragraph
+How to Write a Body Paragraph

 Body paragraphs are paragraphs that contain your response to a certain question or to your thesis.
 The paragraphs are tools to carry and support your judgement using evidence, facts and persuasive language.

-The Formula To A Body Paragraph
+Formula of a Body Paragraph

 1. Opening link sentence that supports your thesis.